eliz79/Phonebook/README.rst

 | And I need to update the contact info in my phone book,
 | When I choose Option 3,
 | Then I will get a prompt asking me to enter the updated contact information,
-| And I will add the telephone, and any other additional information.
+| And I will add the new contact info, along with any other additional info.